guptv93/guptv93.github.io/_probability/discrete_variables.md

 *Lecture 06*

-#### Variance
+### Variance

 Expected Value gives an average (central tendency) of the probability distribution.
 But how do you measure the spread of the distribution?

 One way to measure the spread is the range (highest possible value - lowest possible value).
 But this is severely affected by outliers.
 Thus, other measures like Quartiles and Percentiles are often used.
 Percentiles give us the flexibility of discounting as many outliers as required.
 However these measures still don't tell us how the observations are distributed around the mean value.
 How do you measure how close are the actual observations to the Expected Value?
 The solution is given by **Variance**.

-Variance measures the average distance of a Random Variable from the Expected Value (over multiple trials).
+Variance measures the average squared distance of a Random Variable from the Expected Value (over multiple trials).
 It quantifies the amount of randomness that is present.
-Together with EV, the variance summarizes crisply the properties of a PMF.
+Together with the expected value, the variance summarizes crisply the properties of a PMF.

 $$
 \v(X) = \expect[(X-\mu)^2] \\